 Why Employee Engagement Matters

 A common theme emerges when companies begin researching how to embrace employee engagement.
-These companies discover the idea that Employee Engagement begins before the employee is on the payroll.
-The way that an organization handles the interview and hiring process brings them the talent they want.
-Done wrong though, and it scares that talent away.
+These companies discover that employee engagement begins before the employee is even on the payroll.
+The way an organization conducts the interview and hiring process is what invites the talent they want.
+When done poorly, that talent loses interest.

-Does the organization in question have an adequate system in place to “tap their talent” right from the beginning?
+How does an organization ensure an adequate system is in place to “tap talent” – right from the beginning?

 - Do hiring managers tend to focus on the strengths of the potential new hire during the interview process?